 Now that you’ve decided to purchase a small window air conditioner, consider a few additional factors and features that will help you choose the right model for you.

 5000-6000 BTU air conditioners cool small spaces with maximum efficiency.
-A 5000 BTU unit is designed for 100-150 square foot rooms, while a 6000 BTU unit is designed for 150-250 or sometimes 300 square foot rooms.
+A 5000 BTU unit is designed for 100-150 square foot rooms, while a 7000 BTU unit is designed for 150-250 or sometimes 300 square foot rooms.
 If you need to cool a space with bigger dimensions, or a kitchen or high-ceiling room near the higher end of those dimensions, you’ll want to go to a higher BTU class for the best performance and efficiency.
+In fact, you might want something more portable, like an air cooler.
+But in such a case, you’ll need to know about air cooler operation.

 5000 and 6000 BTU AC units are by far the most efficient window air conditioners by cooling capacity, but within their BTU classes, there are two standardized measures of efficiency to look for: